 Current liabilities increased 32.3% compared with the end of the previous fiscal year to \$133,353 million, primarily due to an increase of \$60,179 million in advances received.
 Non-current liabilities decreased 16.9% to \$154,222 million, mainly due to decreases in long-term loans payable of \$19,217 million and long-term unearned revenue of \$14,157 million.
-As a result, total liabilities increased 0.4% compared with the end of the previous fiscal year to \$287,575 million.
+As a result, total liabilities increased 0.4% compared with the end of the previous fiscal year to \$287,575 million. \blacksquare Net assets to proceeds from sales and redemptions of securities of 46,700 million.

-Net assets

-Total net assets decreased 11.6% compared with the end of the previous fiscal year to \$106,832 million, mainly reflecting a \$14,091 million decrease in retained earnings that resulted primarily from the adoption of accounting standards for revenue recognition.
+Total net assets decreased 11.6% compared with the end of the previous fiscal year to ¥106,832 million, mainly reflecting a ¥14,091 million decrease in retained earnings that resulted primarily from the adoption of accounting standards for revenue recognition.